Why is my Amazon RDS DB instance using swap memory when I have sufficient memory?

-Linux swap usage isn't cleared frequently, because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
-As a result, if swap space is used on your RDS DB instance, even if swap space was used only one time, the SwapUsage metrics don't return to zero.
-Swap memory can also be used if you use HugePages that are supported by Amazon RDS Oracle and HugePages on Amazon RDS for PostgreSQL.
+Linux swap usage isn't cleared frequently because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
+As a result, if swap space is used on your RDS DB instance, even a single time, the SwapUsage metrics don't return to zero.
+Swap memory can also be used if you use HugePages that are supported by Amazon RDS for Oracle and HugePages on Amazon RDS for PostgreSQL.
 HugePages are larger than the Linux default size of two megabytes.

 1. Sort the process IDs in the Enhanced Monitoring page so that you can see the ID of the processes that are consuming the maximum CPU.

-2. Execute the following query as the master user:
+2. Run the following query as the master user:

 select * from performance_schema.threads where THREAD_OS_ID in (ID shown in the Enhanced Monitoring window)\G

-For example, if the max memory has been consumed by Thread_OS_Id 10374 and 1432, then execute the following query:
+For example, if the max memory is consumed by Thread_OS_Id 10374 and 1432, then run the following query:

 select * from performance_schema.threads where THREAD_OS_ID in (10374, 1432)\G